 Coding from scratch is obviously not an option, unless you first want to invest a year or so learning how to code.
 Your best choice is to either launch using a SaaS solution that is aimed at less technical users or hire someone to build the platform for you.

 You might at one point have used a WordPress blog, or maybe even edited some HTML or CSS.
 With this technical proficiency most marketplace SaaS platforms are a perfect fit.
-If you feel adventurous, or want to expand your coding skills, you could try building a marketplace on top of (open source) software.
+If you feel like expanding your coding skills, you could try building a marketplace on top of (open source) software.

 How quickly do you want to launch it?